 The 31st Annual Clinical Virology Symposium and Annual Meeting of the Pan American Society for Clinical Virology will be held April 26 – 29, 2015 in Daytona Beach, Florida.

 This international symposium will provide a forum for the meaningful exchange of ideas dealing with viral infections and is led by biomedical scientists engaged in research and primary care physicians and laboratorians involved with patient care.
 The relationship between rapid viral diagnosis, clinical course of viral infections and preventive and therapeutic modalities for viral infections is the theme of this three-and-one-half day meeting.
 Discussion of timely topics by renowned scientists assures that this symposium will be informative and interesting.
 Furthermore, newly acquired information about clinically-relevant viral infections will be useful to practicing physicians who can apply this knowledge in a clinical setting.
-The symposium is intended for physicians, virology technicians, technologists, laboratory supervisors, laboratory directors and other health care professionals with an interest in the latest developments in clinical and diagnostic virology.
+The symposium is intended forphysicians, laboratory directors, laboratory professionals, technicians, laboratory supervisors, technologists and other health care professionals with an interest in the latest developments in clinical and diagnostic virology.

 The symposium will feature: